🌱 Green RSE Award

 Whether through energy-efficient coding, sustainable infrastructure choices, or advocacy for greener digital research practices, the Green RSE Award shines a spotlight on impactful work that often goes unseen.

-Nominations were open to all members of the RSE community and werejudged on:
+Nominations are open to all members of the RSE community and are judged on:

 Judging Criteria